MFLind/Brickyard/README.md

 - Django 4.1.6 - Used for backend and data model management and web rendering
 - Stripe - Payment checkout service
 - Cloudinary - Storing and manage static files and media files
-- Bootstrap 5.0 - Frontend
+- Bootstrap 5.0 - Frontend templates for create CSS and design easy
-- CSS
 - Django allauth - for user management
 - AnyMail - for interface mail sending

-# Testing
+# Testing and Validation

 The testing was conducting in several steps, the first level of verification is done in code validation and formatting by using Black formatter in Visual Code and also in command line.